Eric C. Lindstrom

 She has worked to promote animal welfare and human rights for many years and resides in Florida.

 A native New Yorker, Lisa DeCrescente has been a vegan since 2000.
 In 2001, her relationship with the animal rights movement began when she helped launch Humane USA in NYC, an animal rights political action committee.
 As a former restauranteur and executive chef she has worked with numerous restaurants on the inclusion of vegan options, “veganizing” over 200 recipes for her clients.
-With over 30 years of event production experience under her belt, Lisa is looking forward to the animal rights movement slowly getting back to more in-person events.
+With over 30 years of event production experience under her belt, Lisa is looking forward to bringing three in-person events to the DMV in 2024.

 Shemirah has worked with FARM as a Program and EdLetter Coordinator on and off since 2005.
 Over the years, she has worked on many FARM campaigns, including MeatOut, MeatOut Mondays e-newsletter, World Day for Farmed Animals, the Sabina Fund, outdoor advertising and bus cards, Letters from FARM, and of course, working with vegan food manufacturers to showcase products for plant-based promotions and during the snack events at the Animal Rights National Conference.
-Shemirah also worked as FARM's Office Manager before moving to Colorado where she resides with her extended family.
-She has returned to FARM, managing the EdLetters program and assisting where needed and continuing to coordinate vegan and plant-based food partnerships.
+Shemirah also worked as FARM's Office Manager and returned to FARM, managing the EdLetters program and assisting where needed and continuing to coordinate vegan and plant-based food partnerships.

 The mission of Farm Animal Rights Movement (FARM) is to end the use of animals for food through traditional media, social media, and video outreach.